How we behave

 Who does this policy apply to?

-All of Too Good To Go’s employees and Board Members are expected to read, understand and comply with this Non-Discrimination and Anti-Harassment Policy, along with Too Good To Go’s Code of Ethics.
+All of Too Good To Go’s permanent and temporary employees and Board Members are expected to read, understand and comply with this Non-Discrimination and Anti-Harassment Policy, along with Too Good To Go’s Code of Ethics.
 Compliance includes the treatment of colleagues, customers, clients or visitors.

 Non-compliance can have serious consequences, including responsive action to address the conduct.
 For employees, this can include termination or immediate dismissal.